JetBrains/ring-ui/CONTRIBUTING.md

 To check current status on CI you may check [teamcity configuration](https://teamcity.jetbrains.com/buildConfiguration/JetBrainsUi_RingUi_A11yAudit).

-To run tests locally, run `yarn run a11y-audit`.
+To run tests locally, run `npm run a11y-audit`.
 Also, there is "Accessibility" tab on storybook pages, so every component could be inspected via running storybook (`npm start`) and then checking this tab.